 The first stage normally involves a pre-test, which can be carried out by the optical assistant or your optician.
-They'll begin by asking you a series of questions to know more about your lifestyle and the history of your eyes - if you've been having any problems with your eyes at all or if you've had any issues with your health recently.
+They'll begin by asking you a series of questions to know more about your lifestyle and the history of your eyes - if you've been having any problems with your eyes at all or if you've had issues with your general health recently.

 You'll then be asked to read from an eye chart with a number of letters on it.
 This may be the classic type or a projected version.
-The optometrist will often cover one eye at a time, to root out any discrepancies between the left eye and the right eye.
+The optometrist will often cover one eye at a time to root out any discrepancies between the left eye and the right eye.

 An autorefractor, which looks like an old computer, is used to find out how well your eyes focus and can be very useful in determining an approximation of your prescriptions.
-You'll simply be asked to focus on an image or point of light, the optometrist will then simply ensure your eye is in full view of the machine and take a quick measurement.
+You'll simply be asked to focus on an image or point of light.
+The optometrist will then ensure your eye is in full view of the machine and take a quick measurement.

-The Opthalmoscope is a handheld tool the optometrist will use to clearly see inside your eye.
+An ophthalmoscope is a handheld tool that the optometrist will use to clearly see inside your eye.
 A light will be shone into your eye, allowing the optometrist to see into your pupil to the back of your eye known as the fundus.
 You may be asked to put in eye drops before this test in order to widen your pupils, but this is pretty uncommon.

-This one is particularly important for contact lens wearers.
-A powerful illuminated microscope is used to examine the outer surface of your eyes, allowing the optometrist to check how well your contact lenses are fitting or for any abnormalities or scratches to your cornea (the clear front part of your eye.
+This tool is particularly important for contact lens wearers.
+A powerful illuminated microscope is used to examine the outer surface of your eyes, allowing the optometrist to check how well your contact lenses are fitting or for any abnormalities or scratches to your cornea.

-No matter how old you are or how healthy you feel, it is always important to receive regular eye examinations from a qualified eyecare professional.
-While an eye test is certainly a good way to find out if your vision could be improved, a thorough eye examination will also check the health of your eyes.
-In fact, opticians can spot certain illnesses not directly related to the eyes, or help detect serious problems such as diabetes or high blood pressure.
+No matter how old you are or how healthy you feel, it's always important to receive regular eye examinations from a qualified eye care professional.
+Like we've said, a sight test is certainly a good way to find out if your vision could be improved, but a thorough eye examination will also serve as a health check for any eye conditions.
+In fact, opticians can spot certain illnesses not directly related to the eyes, or help detect serious problems, which usually develop over time.

 How often should I get my eyes tested?